 You might be surprised by the ways you can save money on a tight budget by doing this.
 The events will have all the information you would need like the address and what hours the event will be held.

 18. Save Money on Gas

-It is convenient to fill up gas at the gas station closest to your house.
+It is convenient to fill up with gas at the gas station closest to your house.
 It’s not always the cheapest though.
 If you do a lot of driving, gas can be a big expense.

 Gas Buddy gathers all the gas stations in your area and gives you the prices per gallon for your zip code.
 The app is a quick way to find the cheapest place for a gallon of gas and how far away from it you are.

 With the average monthly car payment ranging between $300 and $450, this cost can seem pretty outrageous for someone on a tight budget.

 Consider getting rid of the burden of having a car payment by either selling your car and buying a cheaper one with cash, sharing a car with your partner, or exploring other transportation options.

 If you live in a very walkable city, you may be able to walk or ride your bike.
 You can also explore public transit options in your area as well.